Bagh Durbar

-Bag Durbar, (बाग दरबार) is a palace built and resided by Thapa regime in Kathmandu, the capital of Nepal.
-The palace complex, located west of the Dharahara and Tundikhel, incorporates an impressive and vast array of courtyards, gardens and buildings.
-Initially the palace was owned by Amar Singh Thapa (Sardar) of Thapa regime and his descendant but later was occupied by Royals of Shah dynasty, and later by government of Nepal.
+Bag Durbar, (बाग दरबार) is a palace in Kathmandu, Nepal, west of the Dharahara and Tundikhel.
+Initially the palace was owned by Amar Singh Thapa (Sardar) of the Thapa regime and his descendant, but later was occupied by the Royals of the Shah dynasty and the government of Nepal.

 History

-The palace complex lay in the heart of Kathmandu, to the north of the Bagmati River.
+The palace complex lay in the heart of Kathmandu to the north of the Bagmati River.
 The history of the palace is closely linked with the history of Nepal and its rulers.